Harmix/pam-benchmark/docs/m1_handoff.md

 ## Things I noticed that you may want to look at

-- **F1 parity sanity check (Q1 in `goals-and-questions.md`).** If the headline F1 is off by more than ~1 pp from the old Harbor number, compare a few specific QA records between old and new on the same sample/seed before concluding the port is wrong — most drift is from different gpt-4-turbo snapshots, not the prompt.
+- **F1 parity sanity check.** If the headline F1 is off by more than ~1 pp from the old Harbor number, compare a few specific QA records between old and new on the same sample/seed before concluding the port is wrong — most drift is from different gpt-4-turbo snapshots, not the prompt.
 - **`reports/` at project root** still has old generated HTML from before the rewrite.
 The new layout writes to `reports/<exp-name>/`.
 Old files are now under `reports/` and are gitignored.
 Safe to `rm -rf reports/conversation_*.html reports/pam_*.html` if you want a clean slate.
 - **Old `src/datasets/memtrack/data/`** still contains the legacy YAML test configs from the Harbor flow.
 They're gitignored and harmless; the new MEMTRACK loader (M2+) will decide whether to reuse them.
-- **`pam-agent-credentials.json` at repo root** is gitignored and presumably from the old PAM flow; nothing in the new code reads it.
+- **`pam-agent-credentials.json` at repo root** is gitignored and presumably from the old Pam flow; nothing in the new code reads it.
 - **`bench_venv/` and `venv/` at repo root** — old virtualenvs.
 Now that uv manages `.venv/`, these can be `rm -rf`'d safely (your call; they're gitignored).

 ## CLI cheat sheet